stefanwuthrich/megacity/doc/implementation.md

 - Full release with comprehensive game features.
 - Ongoing updates and maintenance post-release.

+## Multiplayer and Social Dynamics Tasks

+- **User Progression System:**
+  - Implement features that allow users to start as individual citizens, create a family, rent houses, and ultimately construct their own homes.

+- **Points and Leveling:**
+  - Develop a points system where users earn points through in-game activities.
+As users accumulate points, they level up and unlock new opportunities.

+- **City Mayor Election:**
+  - Design and implement an election mechanism where eligible players can be voted in as city mayors by other users.

+- **Mayor Functionalities:**
+  - Enable city mayors to construct key infrastructures such as schools, hospitals, and cultural centers.
+  - Provide city mayors with administrative tools to manage urban projects and budgets.

+- **Inter-City Interactions:**
+  - Develop mechanisms for business, trade, and cooperative events between multiple in-game cities.

+- **Democratic Governance:**
+  - Create a system that supports democratic decision-making: project budgets must be proposed by the mayor and approved by the residents of the city.

 ## Summary

 This task plan serves as a roadmap for the game development process, ensuring that each phase—from initial design to final deployment—is executed systematically and efficiently.
 The plan is based on the vision outlined in [project.md] and will guide the development team through careful planning, prototyping, development, and post-launch maintenance.